stavros-liaskos/release-raccoon/README.md

 ## Spotify

 The user can connect their Spotify account to the app and follow the same artists by "scraping" their Spotify profile.
 Spotify session is needed to generate access token and access their API, best described [here](https://developer.spotify.com/documentation/web-api/tutorials/code-flow).
+In a nutshell, FE handles the Spotify login and then sends the `code` to BE.
+BE uses this code to generate token, scrape user's followed artists and merge them to RR DB.

 ## Dark mode